aivxx02/QR-Secure-Scan-App/README.md

-# QR Secure Scan App
+# QR Secure Scan Application

 A Flutter-based mobile application that enhances cybersecurity by scanning QR codes and detecting malicious URLs using integrated threat intelligence APIs and a custom malicious URL database.